 Hard props are allowed.
 These materials include but are not limited to: wood, glass, fibreglass, etc. Edges are required to be blunt and sanded smooth.

 Large/heavy props are allowed provided there is no foreseeable risk to attendees.
-Attendees may be requested to demonstrate its’ expected use to deem if appropriate.
-Having a handler (another adult to help you navigate crowds and doorways) or having a prop out for contest purposes is recommended.
+Attendees may be requested to demonstrate its expected use to deem appropriateness.
+It may only be allowed out for costume contest purposes.
+Having a handler (another adult to help you navigate crowds and doorways) is recommended.

 Home-made replica guns are permitted provided they are constructed with allowable materials.
-Realistic props that are easily confused for functional guns, must have the barrels tip painted or taped with a bright colour.
+Realistic props that are easily confused for functional guns, must have the barrel tips painted or taped with a bright colour.
 This colouring is not to be removed while on convention grounds.
-Please contact convention staff if you unsure if your gun replica falls within these guidelines.
+Please contact convention staff if you are unsure if your gun replica falls within these guidelines.

-Any items purchased at the convention, once removed from their sealed package, are subject to the weapons policy and will need to peace-bonded.
-If they are a restricted item (metal-bladed katanas being one common example), do NOT open its’ seal until you off convention grounds.
+Any items purchased at the convention, once removed from their sealed package, are subject to the weapons policy and will need to be peace-bonded.
+If they are a restricted item (metal-bladed katanas being one common example), do NOT open its seal until you are off convention grounds.

 Please contact the staff if you require further clarification on the weapons policy and if it applies to your prop/weapon.

-Bullying and slash/harassment free experience for our attendees and staff is our top priority.
+A bullying- and harassment-free experience for our attendees and staff is our top priority.
 CaperCon enforces a zero tolerance policy on this subject.
 Failure to comply will result in a warning and may/will result in your immediate removal from the site by security and a possible permanent ban from future CaperCon events.